Samoa national rugby sevens team: Notable former players

 Two of the highest points and try scorers in series history, Uale Mai and Mikaele Pesamino, played for Samoa.
 Pesamino was also named the 2010 IRB International Sevens Player of the Year, an honour which Uale Mai, a former team captain and one of the most capped players in the sport, had won in 2006.
 Captain Lolo Lui and teammate Alafoti Fa'osiliva had also been nominated.

 Player records

 The following table shows Samoa's statistical career leaders in the World Rugby Sevens Series.
 Players in bold are still active.
 Mikaele Pesamino is Samoa's top try scorer in the World Rugby Sevens Series.
 He was the overall top try score in both the 2006–07 (43 tries) and the 2009–10 (56 tries) seasons.

+Award winners

+The following Samoa Sevens players have been recognised at the World Rugby Awards since 2004:

 Coaches

 The current coach is Brian Lima, former player of the Samoa national rugby sevens team.